 What do I wear?

-Boys look great in black (or dark) pants, black shoes and a plain shirt (no loud checks, patterns or Hawaiian shirts, thanks) with a collar.
-You can dress up a white shirt with a narrow tie or bow tie, but that’s optional.
+You can never go wrong with black and white.
+Young men and boys should wear black pants, black shoes and a plain white shirt (with collar and no loud checks, patterns or Hawaiian shirts, thanks).
+You can dress up a white shirt with a bow tie or narrow black tie, but that’s optional.
 A black shirt without a tie can look great too.
 A jacket always looks terrific with or without a tie.

-Girls have wider choices – formal or semi formal dresses, skirts and tops, or simple, smart pants.
+Young ladies have far wider choices – formal or semi formal dresses, skirts and tops, or simple, smart pants.
 Shoes can be closed or open toed, with low to medium heels.

 NO SPORTS SHOES, NO TRACK PANTS, NO JEANS, NO HOODIES.